rustymagnet3000/frida_scripts/README.md

 ## Which Frida tool ?

-With Frida's TypeScript bindings, you run things differently; other Frida tools are in play:
+With Frida's TypeScript bindings, you run other Frida tools:

 - **frida-objc-bridge**     -> let Typescript understand the Frida ObjC APIs
 - **frida-compile**         -> transform Typescript to Javascript files
 - **frida-gum**             -> tell Typescript about Frida Types

 ## How do I use these tools ?